-You’ll choose between the Express Pass 3, Express Pass 4 and Express Pass 7.
+You’ll choose between different types of express passes including Express Pass 3, Express Pass 4, and Express Pass 7.
 Each of them includes three, four, or seven specific attractions.
-For example, the one with four rides can be Express Pass 4 – Flying Dinosaur, Express Pass 4 – Minion Ride or Express Pass 4 – Sing On Tour.
+For example, the one with four rides can be Express Pass 4 – Flying Dinosaur, Express Pass 4 – Minion Ride, or Express Pass 4 – Sing On Tour.
 Read the terms and included rides very carefully before making a purchase!

 We bought the Express Pass 4 – The Flying Dinosaur which included the following: